raywenderlich/sc_perfect/For-Instructor/part5-persisting-models-with-storm.markdown

 ## Demo

 I've already got the Swift 3 toolchain and Perfect Assistant installed, so I'll create a new project in Perfect Assistant, using the Perfect Template App template.
-I'll browse to a directory to store this project in, and create a new directory called hello-persistence, uncheck integrate Linux builds to save compile time, and click Save.
+I'll browse to a directory to store this project in, and create a new directory called til - because that is the name of the web app we're eventually making - uncheck integrate Linux builds to save compile time, and click Save.

 Perfect Assistant will set up a "Hello, Perfect" project for me.
 Before I open the project, I need to do two configuration things.